sLaNGjI/wp-missed-schedule/readme.txt

 * Fix Missed Schedule Failed Future Posts Scheduled Items
 * Secunia Certified Zero Advisories and Vulnerabilities
 * The state of art for fix big core bug since WordPress 2.5+
-* Work with all WordPress Versions from 2.1+ to 4.8+
+* Work with all WordPress Versions from 2.1+ to 4.9+
+* Preemptive Support for WordPress 5.0-alpha 2017/18 Release
 * Preemptive Support for WordPress 4.9-RC
 * Preemptive Support for WordPress 4.9-beta
 * Preemptive Support for WordPress 4.9-alpha